-The debentures will be our general, unsecured obligations and will rank equally in right of payment with all of our existing and future unsubordinated, unsecured indebtedness, including our \$198.6 million in outstanding principal amount 1.25% debentures and our \$225.0 million in outstanding principal amount of 0.75% debentures.
-As of March 29, 2009 we had \$133.8 million of senior bank debt outstanding which is secured.
-As a result, the debentures are effectively subordinated to our existing and any future secured indebtedness we may have to the extent of the value of the assets securing such indebtedness, and structurally subordinated to any existing and future liabilities and other indebtedness of our subsidiaries.
+The debentures will be our general, unsecured obligations and will rank equally in right of payment with all of our existing and future unsubordinated, unsecured indebtedness.
+As a result, the debentures are effectively subordinated to existing and future secured indebtedness we may have to the extent of the value of the assets securing such indebtedness and structurally subordinated to any existing and future liabilities and other indebtedness of our subsidiaries.
 These liabilities may include indebtedness, trade payables, guarantees, lease obligations and letter of credit obligations.
 The debentures do not restrict us or our subsidiaries from incurring indebtedness, including senior secured indebtedness in the future, nor do they limit the amount of indebtedness we can issue that is equal in right of payment.